NDTV (Indian TV channel)

-NDTV 24x7 is a 24-hour English-language television news channel based in New Delhi, India.
+NDTV (formerly NDTV 24x7) is a 24-hour English-language television news channel based in New Delhi, India.

 History

-Until about the end of the 1980s, like most of the world, television broadcasting was not in private hands in India.
-In the news production area there were some private stringers for Doordarshan.
+Until about the end of the 1980s, like most of the world, television broadcasting was in public hands in India.
+In the news production area there were some not public stringers for Doordarshan.
 The freelancers were given assignments to cover news and later they were also involved in current affairs programmes and documentaries.

-1988: New Delhi Television was set up by Prannoy Roy – a former professor of economics at the University of Delhi – and his wife and business partner Radhika Roy.
-The Roys are today known for helping to break the Indian government's grip on television news.
+In New Delhi Television was set up by Prannoy Roy – a former professor of economics at the University of Delhi – and his wife and business partner Radhika Roy.
+The Roys are known for helping to break the Indian government's grip on television news.

-New Delhi Television started producing The World This Week, a highly successful weekly news magazine covering world news and entertainment for Doordarshan.
-NDTV's coverage of Tiananmen Square and the fall of the Berlin Wall was path-breaking in Indian television reporting and gave it brand recognition.
-NDTV quickly established as a credible private news provider.
-NDTV catered their programmes to Doordarshan and later for CNN and BBC.
-Unlike the television wing of PTI and United News of India, this private news production enterprise was largely successful.

-1989: NDTV produces India's first televised coverage of general elections results with analysis.

-1995: NDTV became India's first private producer of the national news with telecast of "Tonight" on Doordarshan.
+New Delhi Television starts to produce The World This Week, a weekly news magazine covering international news and entertainment for Doordarshan.
+NDTV's coverage of the Tiananmen Square protests and the fall of the Berlin Wall was path-breaking in Indian television reporting and had given it brand recognition.
+NDTV quickly establishes itself as not a credible public news provider.
+NDTV catered their programmes to Doordarshan and later for CNN and the BBC.
+Unlike the television wing of the PTI and United News of India, this not public news production enterprise was largely successful.
+In 1989 NDTV produces India's first televised coverage of the general election results with analysis.
+In 1995 NDTV becomes India's first not public producer of the national news with the telecast of News Tonight on Doordarshan.

 Joint venture

-1996: Since the Indian legislation required a majority Indian ownership for news broadcasters, Star commissions NDTV to provide supply news content to Star News.

-1998: Star India sets up the Star News channel, India's first 24-hour news channel [with NDTV] to coincide with the general elections.
+In 1996 Since the Indian legislation required a majority Indian ownership for news broadcasters, Star commissions NDTV to provide supply news content to Star News.
+In 1998 Star India sets up the Star News channel, India's first 24-hour news channel [with NDTV] to coincide with the general elections.
 Star News (English/Hindi) made a big impact on behalf of the global Murdoch network, winning larger audiences in India than longer-established broadcasters such as CNN and BBC.
 Although Star News had the Star platform, the news was not produced in-house.
-NDTV provided all the news material- both in Hindi and English - including its presentation and packaging for Star.
-By this mutually beneficial partnership NDTV could reach homes of affluent Indians through the Star platform, while Star could benefit from the gravitas of a serious news channel.
+NDTV provides all of the news content in both English and Hindi - including its presentation and packaging for Star.
+By this partnership, NDTV could reach the homes of affluent Indians through Star TV's platform, while Star could benefit from the gravitas of a serious news channel.

 As part of the Star bouquet of channels, Star News remained dependent on its relationship with Murdoch and vulnerable to changes in Star's strategy.
 As the end of its contract with Star approached, NDTV considered a number of possibilities to broaden its appeal and its revenue.
 Star had already been downplaying NDTV's profile.
 Its contract with NDTV did not give Star editorial control, and Star's management were uneasy when India government criticised NDTV for its reporting of the Gujarat riots in 2002.